SQL FOREIGN KEY Keyword

 The SQL FOREIGN KEY keyword is a constraint and it is used to link two tables together.
 A FOREIGN KEY consist of single or multiple columns in one table that refers to the PRIMARY KEY in another table.
 The table containing the foreign key is known as the child table.
 The table which is referenced is called the referenced or parent table.

-The SQL FOREIGN KEY constraint helps to preserve links between two tables.
+The FOREIGN KEY constraint helps to preserve links between two tables.
 It prevents invalid data from being inserted in the foreign key column.
 The value which can be inserted into the foreign key column must be the values contained in the referenced table.

 Table 1: Employee table